intellitrade/wireshark-tase/README.md

 # wireshark-tase
-Wireshark dissectors for TASE (Tel Aviv Stock Exchange) protocols
+Wireshark dissectors for TASE (Tel-Aviv Stock Exchange) protocols

 # Usage
 To install the scripts, place them in the Wireshark personal or global Lua Plugins directory